ISA-tools/isa-specs/source/isatab.rst

 Factor Value
 ------------
 A factor is an independent variable manipulated by an experimentalist with the intention to affect biological systems in a way that can be measured by an assay.
-This field holds the actual data for the ``Factor Value`` named between the square brackets (as declared in the Investigation file) so MUST match; for example, ``Factor Value [compound]``.
+This field holds the actual data for the ``Factor`` named between the square brackets (as declared in the Study file) so MUST match; for example, ``Factor Value [compound]``.
 The value MUST be free text, numeric, or an ``Ontology Annotation``.

 +----------------------+-----------------+-----------------------+